goramartin/master-thesis/docs/solutions/steps/03-reranking/reranking.md

     - one could assume that the user would have written them in order
     - but that is not always a true

+- dont thing this is a good thing, since i would like to have it as a filter
+- but might be neccessary if it is way to slow

 ## Wikidata native search reranking

 - number of incoming links to an entity and the number of sitelinks to the entity